UberPilot/programming-in-java/chapter1/classes.md

 ```java
 public class HelloWorld
 ```
- arten more than just a statement that we need to put at the top of every file. are containers an **Object**, be it something real, like a Dog, or just a concept that exists in our program, such as a Model in a game.
+Classes are more than just a statement that we need to put at the top of every file.
+They are containers for **Objects**, whether those are something real (Dogs) or just a concept that exists in our program (HelloWorld).

 Classes are also responsible for two things.
 The first is storing data, called **State**.
 In our Dog example, state would include Name, Breed, Age, and Color.
 The second is operating on data they either store or receive, called **Behavior**.
 In our Dog example, behavior would include Barking, Eating, Sleeping, and Fetching.
 Classes are not required to have both state and behavior.